fancidev/qtinter/docs/index.rst

 And that's it!

-To see these in action, check out the (speaker) example and the (plotter) example.
+To see these in action, check out the :ref:`read-out-example` and the (plotter) example.